Chapter 17.10

 17.10.050 Completion deadlines.

 C. Appeal.
 Any time limits set forth herein shall be suspended during any administrative appeal.
 (Ord.
-529 § 10 (part), 1991)
+700 § 2 (Exh.
+1), 2012; Ord.
+529 § 10, 1991)

 17.10.060 Public notice of environmental decision.

 A. Posting.
-Notice of the decision of whether to prepare an EIR, negative declaration, or declare a project exempt, shall be posted at an appropriate and publicly accessible location in or near City Hall, and shall be dated.
+Notice of the decision of whether to prepare an EIR, negative declaration, or declare a project exempt shall be posted at an appropriate and publicly accessible location in or near City Hall, and shall be dated.

 17.10.080 Appeal of environmental decision.

 B. Fee.
-Any person appealing a decision of the director shall pay a fee as established by the council by resolution at the time of filing the appeal.
+Any person appealing a decision of the director shall pay a fee as established by the city council by resolution at the time of filing the appeal.

 C. Determination.
-The planning commission shall hear all appeals of decisions on any environmental issue.
-The hearing shall be limited to considerations of the environmental or procedural issues raised by the appellant in the written notice of appeal.
+The appeal hearing shall be limited to considerations of the environmental or procedural issues raised by the appellant in the written notice of appeal.
 The original decision shall be presumed correct, and the burden of proof shall be on the appellant to establish otherwise.

-The planning commission may uphold or reverse the environmental decision, or remand the decision back to the director for reconsideration if substantial evidence of procedural irregularities or significant new environmental issues are presented.
+D. Appeal to Planning Commission.
+The planning commission may uphold or reverse an environmental determination made by the director, or remand the decision back to the director for reconsideration if substantial evidence of procedural irregularities or significant new environmental issues is presented.
 The decision of the commission will be final, unless appealed to the city council.

-D. Appeal of Planning Commission Decision to City Council.
-Any interested party may, within fifteen days after the decision of the planning commission, appeal the decision to the council by completing a request to appeal form as approved by the director and paying a fee as established by the council by resolution.
-(Ord.
-529 § 10 (part), 1991)
+Any interested party may, within fifteen days after the decision of the planning commission, appeal the decision to the city council by completing a request to appeal form as approved by the director and paying a fee as established by the city council by resolution.

 17.10.090 Conflict determinations.